steunix/passweaver-api/docs/index.md

 These are the features this API support, in random order:

 - Cloud KMS integration (currently, only Google Cloud KMS)
-- API keys, with IP whitelist
+- API keys, with IP whitelist and day of week/time whitelist
 - Personal folders for each user
 - Favorite items
 - Share one-time secrets with anyone, even if they have not an account